Hypergraph Tur\'an Problems in $\ell_2$-Norm: Abstract

 We systemically study the extremal codegree squared sum of various $3$-uniform hypergraphs using various proof techniques.
 Some of our proofs rely on the flag algebra method while others use more classical tools such as the stability method.
 In particular, we (asymptotically) determine the codegree squared extremal numbers of matchings, stars, paths, cycles, and $F_5$, the $5$-vertex hypergraph with edge set $\{123,124,345\}$.

-Additionally, our paper has a survey format, as we state several conjectures and give an overview of Tur\'an densities, minimum codegree thresholds and codegree squared extremal numbers of popular hypergraphs.}
+Additionally, our paper has a survey format, as we state several conjectures and give an overview of Tur\'an densities, minimum codegree thresholds and codegree squared extremal numbers of popular hypergraphs.
+We intend to update the arXiv version of this paper regularly.}